Cognigy/Documentation/docs/en/docs/live-agent/conversation/conversation-routing.md

 Additional conditions:

 - 4 new incoming conversations.
-- Deactivated: Auto Assign Conversations to a Busy Agent.
+- Auto Assign Conversations to a Busy Agent is deactivated.
 - Agent 3 has changed the status to `Offline`, `Away`, or `Busy`.

 Result: The first two conversations will be assigned to Agent 1,